National Youth

 How to apply to become a NYTW member…

-Check out what you need to expect and prepare in the FAQ section below.
+Check out what to expect and need to prepare in the FAQ section below.

-If you’re considering auditioning for the first time for NYTW and not sure what to expect we’re e hosting a FREE audition taster workshop in Cardiff on 15 February in partnership with Wales Millennium Centre.
+If you’re considering auditioning for the first time for NYTW and not sure what to expect, we’re hosting a FREE audition taster workshop in Cardiff on 15 February in partnership with Wales Millennium Centre.

 Our auditions are run as friendly and supportive three-hour workshops, and we can help with audition costs as well as the membership fees.